 Trip Dates: July 3-8, 2020 and October 9-14, 2020

 Arrive in time to join for our Meet and Greet at 8pm.
 Meet your fellow volunteers over welcome beverages and local treats, and collect your official work t-shirt and swag bag.
 Members of Colebrookdale RR and Restoration Works International will explain more about their work, your role in this project, and what’s in store for the days ahead.

 Arrive at the railroad site in time for our 9am start.
 We’ll take a tour of the site, meet our crew leaders, and get down to work.
-We’ll break at 1pm for picnic lunch on site, and then back to work until 4pm.
+We’ll break at 1pm for picnic lunch on site, and then enjoy a tour of downtown Boyertown, and entry to a local historic/art site.
 Your evening is free.

 Arrive at the railroad site in time for our 9am start.
-We’ll break at 1pm for a picnic lunch on site followed by a tour of historic Boyertown.
+We’ll break at 1pm for a picnic lunch on site followed by a behind-the-scenes tour of the historic rail cars and station.
 Then back to work until 4pm.
 Your evening is free.

 Arrive at the railroad site in time for our 9am start.
 We’ll break at 1pm for a picnic lunch on site, and then back to work until 4pm.
 We will meet back at the railroad (TIME TBA) for our special dinner aboard the train.

 Arrive at the railroad site at 9am to take final photos, stop by the gift shop, and say farewell to our new railroad friends before returning to our accommodations for check out.